 Uvita Central Pacific Coast, Costa Rica Travel Guide

 Costa Rica has three main mobile service providers: Kolbi, Claro, and Movistar.
-Kolbi typically has the best coverage, especially in rural areas near Uvita.
-Purchase a local SIM card ("chip" or "prepago") upon arrival at international airports or at local stores in Uvita.
+Kolbi typically has the best coverage, particularly in the countryside near Uvita.
+Purchase a local SIM card ("chip" or "prepago") upon arrival at international airports or at local shops in Uvita.
 Your passport is needed for registration.
 SIM cards are inexpensive ($2-5), with affordable data packages.
-Wi-Fi is widely available in hotels, restaurants, and cafes.
+Wi-Wi-fi is common in hotels, restaurants, and cafes.

 Spanish is the official language.
-English is common in tourist establishments, but less so in local eateries or smaller shops.
+English is common in tourist establishments, but not so much in neighborhood places to eat or smaller shops.
 Making an effort to speak Spanish is appreciated.

 During the peak of the rainy season (September-October), some smaller businesses or tour operators in Uvita may close for a few weeks or operate on reduced schedules.
-It is wise to confirm availability for specific tours or restaurants if traveling during this period.
+It's a good idea to verify if it's available for certain excursions or restaurants if traveling during this time.

-Embracing the "Pura Vida" philosophy of patience and appreciation for life will enhance your experience.
+Accepting the "Pura Vida" philosophy of patience and a respect for life will improve your experience.
 A few Spanish phrases go a long way.

 Essential information for your arrival and departure, including airport amenities and assistance.